What Does Resentment Mean For Your Relationship? Therapy And Mental Health Tips

 Resentment in a relationship is often due to a person feeling unappreciated, misunderstood, or unfairly treated.
 Resentment can be incredibly toxic and damaging to a relationship.
 Feelings of resentment that are not addressed may lead to further issues down the road, including lack of communication, lack of empathy, decreased intimacy, and passive-aggressive behavior.
 If you're experiencing feelings of resentment in your relationship, it’s important to talk about it with your partner.
 If necessary, support from a professional therapist may help.

-Does resentment mean hate?
+Does resentment mean hate or anger?

 Having feelings of resentment does not necessarily mean you have feelings of hate, and hate is not a synonym for or a definition of resentment.
 In fact, you can love someone very much while having feelings of resentment, and this is part of what makes feelings of resentment so complex.
 Resentment is often caused by someone doing something that makes you feel as though you were treated unfairly or misunderstood.
 Because of this, an individual may experience feelings of bitterness, anger, or disappointment.